 Youth are frequently particular targets of violence.
 Gangs in the Northern Triangle begin recruiting members in adolescence or younger, and they often threaten children and their families if they refuse to join.
 In addition, many youth report beatings by police who suspect them of gang membership.
 The Office of the United Nations High Commissioner for Refugees (UNHCR) has estimated that approximately 60 percent of the unaccompanied minors would qualify for humanitarian protection under international standards.

-DHS has been seeking suitable placements for the children around the country, which has spurred anti-immigrant protests in towns including Murrieta, CA; Fontana, CA; Vassar, MI; Long Island, NY and Oracle, AZ.
+The federal government has been seeking suitable placements for the children around the country, which has spurred anti-immigrant protests in towns including Murrieta, CA; Fontana, CA; Vassar, MI; Long Island, NY and Oracle, AZ.

-Local anti-immigrant activists have spearheaded protests against the attempts by DHS to process the children at various locations around the country.
+Local anti-immigrant activists have spearheaded protests against the attempts by the federal government to process the children at various locations around the country.
 In Murrieta, California activists prevented buses carrying the children from entering their town.
 In Vassar, Michigan, protesters carried handguns and rifles during a rally against housing some of the children in their town.
 During the weekend of July 18-19, anti-immigrant activists helped to organize hundreds of small rallies around the country in an event called “National Day of Protesting Against Immigration Reform, Amnesty & Border Surge.”
 Despite the low turnout at the rallies, many attendees held up signs that demonized and dehumanized the children fleeing violence in Central America.
 The signs referred to the crisis at the border as an “invasion” and asserted that children crossing the border carried diseases.
 At a rally in New York City, one person held a sign implying that “illegals” were “cockroaches.”

 In addition to the anti-immigrant rhetoric from activists, there have been a number of politicians and public figures who have demonized the children by linking them to diseases and crime.